JohnnyFan0875/notebook/data-science/statistics/hypothesis-testing/proportion-tests.md

-# Proportion Tests (z-test for proportions)
+# Proportion Tests

-Proportion tests are used when the data are **categorical (binomial: success/failure)** and we want to test whether a sample proportion differs from a hypothesized value, or whether two sample proportions differ.
+Proportion tests (z-test for proportions) are used when the data are **categorical (binomial: success/failure)** and we want to test whether a sample proportion differs from a hypothesized value, or whether two sample proportions differ.

 As the sample size $n$ grows, the binomial distribution approaches a normal distribution (Central Limit Theorem).
-For small samples, use **exact tests** (binomial test, Fisher’s exact test).
+For small samples, use **exact tests** (Exact binomial test, Fisher’s exact test).

 ## One-Sample Proportion Test